nwg/racket-wiki/Intro-Projects.md

 * Write bindings to the Github API
 * Write bindings to the Twitter APIs
 * Write bindings to the Facebook APIs
-* Write bindings to Amazon AWS
+* Write bindings to Amazon AWS.
+[Eric Hanchrow](https://github.com/offby1/doodles/tree/master/plt-scheme/web/amazon) has some pitiful first steps which might be inspirational.
 * Write XMPP bindings
 * Bindings for a text to speech engine
 * IRC log highlighter